 This is not just something for the ‘paid professionals’.
 It’s for every believer.
 We want to see everyone who calls CoastEC their home church serving the other members of the body as God has equipped them to.
 Everyone has a vital part to play.
 We build our ministries around people, not programs.
 We also want to serve our local community in practical ways.

 Every Christian needs to be trained in their understanding, godliness, and ability to promote Jesus and build His church.
-We want to raise up the next generation of full time gospel workers (pastors, teachers, missionaries, church planters) through GAP (our 1-year Gospel Apprenticeship Program) and MTS (our 2-year Ministry Training Scheme).
-Our goal is to take on many GAP students and MTS apprentices per year.
+We want to raise up the next generation of full time gospel workers (pastors, teachers, missionaries, church planters) through GAP Year Program (our 1-year Gospel Apprenticeship Program); MTS (our 2-year, pre-college Ministry Training Scheme) and our Church Planter Apprenticeships (2-year, post-college).
+Our goal is to take on multiple GAP students, MTS apprentices and Church Planter apprentices every year.

 Although we’re theologically conservative, we’re culturally liberal.
 This basically means we’re ‘normal’!
 The language we use and the style of our church services we have don’t require you to own a theological dictionary, a dated wardrobe or a time machine.
 Our gatherings are accessible to everyday people, because we’re everyday people too.